whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Automation/Pipedream/components/zoom/README.md

 # Zoom API Integrations

 ### Integrate Zoom and thousands of applications with Pipedream.
-Free for developers.
+Free for developers

 ---